gaston-amaya/alkemy_challange_ruby/README.md

 3. all associations done and also displaying the required fields (associations included)
 4. login and register
 5. when a user registers a welcome email gets sent to their registered email
-6. validations through various points: database field validations, model field validations, controller field validations
+6. validations model, controller and database
 7. flash messages for success and fail entries (displaying errors included)